 Protecting the State Seal is protecting the foundation of Alaska as a sovereign state.

-I will fully support our next Governor to reinstate our Permanent Fund Dividends.
+I will fully support our next Republican Governor to reinstate our Permanent Fund Dividends.
 The last I heard, if you take something from someone without their permission, it is stealing.
-In my opinion, we should return the money - yes, every dime taken.
-I believe that, through a vote of the people, we can all decide the best steps to take with our Permenant Fund and how to proceed in a fiscally-responsible manner that protects our future.
+In my opinion, we should return the money - yes, every dime taken to its rightful owners.
+I believe that, through a vote of the people, we can all decide the best steps to take with our Permanent Fund and how to proceed in a fiscally-responsible manner that protects our future.